Code of Conduct

 - Drop us a line.
 Be sure to include the particulars of the work and tell us why you think it's important and should be made available for sharing.
 We'll put the work on our development list, though it might take a while for us to get to it.

 - Create your own story asset collection based on any public-domain book or short story, including character profiles, locations, and an outline, and then submit them to the public library yourself.
 You'd be helping us out and doing your part to spread the word about lesser-known work, all at the same time!
 We're still building a submission process for this part of the site, so if you'd like to do this, please contact us first and let us know what you're interested in contributing.
+We hope to develop a fund to support this work in the future.

-Don't forget that StoryBilder encourages you to borrow and adapt any asset in our library and make it your own.
+StoryBilder encourages you to borrow and adapt any asset in our library and make it your own.
 We feel that this is a great way to learn and grow as a writer.
 And it's fun!

 Abusive/Hate Speech and Bullying